kirkbushell/eloquence/README.md

 #### 11.0.0

+* Complete rework of the Eloquent library - version 11 is **_not_** backwards-compatible
-* UUID support removed - both UUIDs and ULIDs are now natively supported in Laravel
+* UUID support removed - both UUIDs and ULIDs are now natively supported in Laravel and have been for some time
+* Cache system now works directly with models and their relationships, allowing for fine-grained control over the models it works with
+* Console commands removed - model caches can be rebuilt using Model::rebuildCache() if something goes awry
+* Fixed a number of bugs across both count and sum caches
+* CamelCasing renamed to CamelCased
+* Syntax, styling, and standards all modernised

 #### 10.0.0